blinks32/Taxi-booking-uber-clone-with-ionic-8-capacitor-6/README.md

-### This project is not complete, its just a part of the actual passenger app.
+### This version is not complete, its just a part of the actual passenger app.
-### Please Try Out the entire project [Here](https://gum.co/LsYmS) for only a few bucks.
+### Please Buy the entire project [Here](https://gum.co/LsYmS) for only a few bucks.
 This includes passenger app, driver app and web admin dashboard.

 ### Sample Android [HERE](https://play.google.com/store/apps/details?id=com.taxihubnigeria.android)